vubao2303/README-generator/generateReadme.md

 # Readme Generator
-This is the most basic readme template that includes project's title, description, technologies used, author's GitHub nam and email address.
+This project generate the most basic Readme file with project's tittle, description, author's Github name, email.
+It inclues technologies used and license as well.

 ## Description of Page Building
 - Command to install dependencies: npm install